Differentiating Student Feedbacks for Knowledge Tracing

-$\bullet$ \textbf{Eedi}~\cite{choi2020ednet}: This dataset is collected during two school years (2018-2020), with student answers to mathematics questions from Eedi, a free homework and teaching platform for primary and secondary schools in UK.
-We recombine the training and test data of the ``task 1'' which is specifically constructed for student performance prediction, and make them suitable for our experimental setup\footnote{\url{https://eedi.com/projects/neurips-education-challenge}}.
+$\bullet$ \textbf{Eedi}~\cite{eedi}: This dataset is collected during two school years (2018-2020), with student answers to mathematics questions from Eedi, a free homework and teaching platform for primary and secondary schools in the UK.
+We use the \textit{train\_task\_1\_2.csv} as the response dataset in practice.
+Moreover, the leaf nodes of the provided math concept tree are used as the related knowledge concepts for each question.\footnote{\url{https://eedi.com/projects/neurips-education-challenge}}.

-We cut each student's historical response sequence into several subsequences with a fixed length of 50.
-Besides, the subsequences shorter than 5 responses are removed, which follows the existing study~\cite{wang2021}.
-The details of the preproccessed dataset are illustrated in Table~\ref{tab:dataset}.\\
+We split each student's historical response sequence into several subsequences with a fixed length of 100.
+We discard any subsequence with fewer than 10 responses.
+The subsequences with less than 100 responses are padded with zero.
+The details of the preprocessed datasets are illustrated in Table~\ref{tab:dataset}.